wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_block_page

-Lets you set up the response to the request [blocked](configure-wallarm-mode.md) by the WAF node due to detected attack signs.
+Lets you set up the response to the blocked request.

 [More details on the blocking page and error code configuration →](configuration-guides/configure-block-page-and-code.md)